-Over the past couple of years, much of the literature on the topic of AI (Artificial Intelligence) in the construction industry focuses on the impacts both AI and robotics have had, particularly in the areas of design, engineering and construction of buildings.
-Despite this insight, there has been less of a discussion about how AI is improving the actual “business” of construction.
+Over the past couple of years, much of the literature on the topic of Artificial Intelligence in construction focuses on the impacts both AI and robotics have had, particularly in the areas of design, engineering and construction of buildings.
+Despite this insight, there has been less of a discussion about how AI in construction is improving the actual “business” of construction.

 In the near future, we expect that manufacturers and contractors will be able to evaluate the profitability of future projects based on machine-generated estimates of the quantity of product or labor required for a project rather than relying on imperfect metrics such as total project value or total square footage, as is common today, that rarely correlate to the revenue and profitability potential for a specific manufacturer or contractor.

 With the rise of cloud computing and mobile communications, the construction industry is embracing the use of information technology as never before.
-It’s critical for construction business leaders to understand how AI can be applied to their own businesses—otherwise they will find themselves left behind with either a large cost disadvantage or lagging innovation in terms of new value-added products and services.
+It’s critical for construction business leaders to understand how Artificial Intelligence in construction can be applied to their own businesses—otherwise they will find themselves left behind with either a large cost disadvantage or lagging innovation in terms of new value-added products and services.

 Reprinted with permission from Industry Today www.industrytoday.com